NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Discussions and Conclusion

-For the evaluation on both RCA and LAD datasets, we can find that 3D U-Net model is better than our NeCA model in terms of \emph{clDice} and \emph{CD$_{\ell_2}$} for all the binarisation thresholds.
-This is due to our model is optimised based on only two projections, so lots of outliers are generated around the vessels as shown in Section~\ref{qualitative_results}.
-When calculating the \emph{clDice}, we have to first skeletonise the reconstruction results, but with lots of outliers, the skeletonisation may be worse and so degrade the \emph{clDice}.
-Regarding \emph{CD$_{\ell_2}$}, the Euclidean distances used make this metric sensitive to outliers \cite{lin2023hyperbolic}, so lots of outliners, especially the extreme outliers, can definitely damage the performance in terms of \emph{CD$_{\ell_2}$}.
-If we increase the binarisation threshold, some outliers may disappear and thus would improve the performance of \emph{CD$_{\ell_2}$} (both mean and standard deviation), which is evident in the evaluation of RCA dataset (Table~\ref{rca_numerical}), but for LAD dataset, \emph{CD$_{\ell_2}$} declines when increasing the binarisation threshold from $0.5$ to $0.6$ for our model.
-Increasing the binarisation threshold to mitigate outliers should be considered carefully because a large threshold also means some vascular structures will be cut off.
-A binarisation threshold of $0.5$ is reviewed as the most appropriate and meaningful value.
-At a binarisation threshold of $0.5$, our model is statistically significantly better than 3D U-Net model in two metrics for RCA dataset and four metrics for LAD dataset, out of a total of six metrics.
-Therefore, this indicates that our self-supervised learning model where neither 3D ground truth for supervision nor large training datasets are required, is better or at least equivalent to the supervised 3D U-Net model in 3D coronary tree reconstruction from only two projections.
-This is also demonstrated qualitatively from Section~\ref{qualitative_results} that except for some outliers in our reconstruction results, our NeCA model can reconstruct all the vasculatures and produce the best overlap with the ground truth.
-In addition, due to the intrinsic property of our model, we do not need to train two models for RCA and LAD separately and our model has a significant potential to generalise to other tasks.
+Our evaluation on both the RCA and LAD datasets demonstrates that the NeCA model performs better than the supervised 3D U-Net model in terms of five metrics: \emph{Dice}, \emph{IoU}, \emph{reError}, \emph{CD$_{\ell_2}$}, and \emph{reMSE}.
+The NeCA model performs statistically significantly better than 3D U-Net model in four metrics for the RCA dataset and five metrics for the LAD dataset out of a total of six metrics.
+This indicates that our self-supervised learning model, where neither 3D ground truth for supervision nor large training datasets are required, is better than the supervised 3D U-Net model in 3D coronary tree reconstruction from only two projections.
+It is also demonstrated qualitatively in Section~\ref{qualitative_results} that our NeCA model presents good vasculature reconstruction.
+In addition, due to the intrinsic properties of our model, we do not need to train two models for RCA and LAD separately, and as a result, it has significant potential to generalise to other tasks.